OpenCollarTeam/opencollarteam.github.io/OpenCollar-Distributors-and-Designers.md

 # OpenCollar Partners Application Form

 Want to receive an OpenCollar Vendor and get on this list?
-Copy the text below to a notecard and send it to Silkie Sabra inworld.
+Copy the text below to a notecard and send it to [Yshida](secondlife:///app/agent/4d5a5a8f-5ffa-419a-8bf2-361d40faac4a/about) inworld.

 OpenCollar Official Partners